Saucony Hurricane 14 Review Facts

 keep the foot locked in providing confidence in the stability of the ride.

 The Saucony Hurricane 14 is a stability shoe designed for the road

 .
 The outsole provides solid traction on the pavement and asphalt.
-Though it can be used on some light trails, its best to keep this shoe on the surface it was made for.
+Although it can be used on some light trails, it's best to keep this shoe on the surface it was made for.

 , if you can find it, it may well be greatly discounted